 CODE OF PRACTICE

-Anywhere Sim is required by Ofcom to publish a code of practice containing details and information on how we work to solve customer complaints and disputes, and the options available to you if we can’t do that within 8 weeks.
-This code applies to you if you’re an AS consumer or small business customer.
+Anywhere Sim is required by Ofcom to publish a Code of Practice containing details and information on how we work to resolve customer complaints, disputes, and the options available to you if we can’t do that within 8 weeks.
+This code applies to you if you’re an Anywhere Sim consumer, or small business customer.

 Anywhere Sim provides a range of services, including services for customers with disabilities.

 Anywhere Sim is the UK’s most advanced multi network mobile service.
-Our sim operates across Three, Vodafone, O2 & EE in the UK.
+Our range of sims operate across Three, Vodafone, O2 & EE within the UK.

 Terms and Conditions

 When you first enter into agreement with us you’ll receive a set of terms and conditions which means that we’re agreeing to provide you with telephone, billing and customer services.
 A copy of the terms and conditions that apply to you can be downloaded from our website, or by contacting us.

 Complaint handling and alternative dispute resolution procedures

 We hope that you will never have reason to complain about any of our services.
 However, if there is something that you are not happy with, you should firstly contact Customer Services.
 We will do our best to resolve your issue swiftly where we can, but there may be times when it may take a little longer to sort out.